oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

 This query will show you the files present in the specified directory, ensuring that your file has been successfully downloaded.

-## Task 9: Verify Model exists in the Database
 ## Task 8: Load the ONNX Files into the Database

-Once the ONNX files are downloaded and verified, you can load them into the database using DBMS\_VECTOR.LOAD\_ONNX\_MODEL.
-This step involves loading the models from the downloaded files and configuring them for use in Oracle ADB.
+Once the ONNX files are downloaded and verified, load them into the database using DBMS\_VECTOR.LOAD\_ONNX\_MODEL:

 ```sql
 <copy>